Range Map

 See Also

-• Cessna 177RG Cardinal RG – the retractable evolution: 200 hp fuel-injected, roughly 24 KTAS faster, complex/high-performance training required.
+• Cessna 177RG Cardinal RG – the retractable evolution: 200 hp fuel-injected IO-360, roughly 24 KTAS faster, complex endorsement required.
 Compare

-• Cessna Skyhawk 172/Cutlass – the Skyhawk the Cardinal was designed to succeed: less distinctive, more numerous, deeper parts and training infrastructure.
+• Cessna 172 Skyhawk – the Skyhawk the Cardinal was designed to succeed: less distinctive, more numerous, deeper parts and training infrastructure.
 Compare

 • Piper Cherokee Warrior II – the low-wing fixed-gear class competitor: similar power and mission, opposite handling and visibility character.
 Compare